phalpern/WG21-halpern/task_region_proposal.md

 _Throws_: `task_cancelled_exception`, as defined in [Exception Handling][].

-_Notes_: The invocation of the user-supplied invocable, `f`, may be immediate or may be delayed until compute resources are available.  `task_run` might or might not return before invocation of `f` completes.
+_Remarks_: The invocation of the user-supplied invocable, `f`, may be immediate or may be delayed until compute resources are available.  `task_run` might or might not return before invocation of `f` completes.

 `task_run` may be called directly or indirectly from a function object passed to `task_run`.
 The nested task started in such manner is guaranteed to finish